windkh/node-red-contrib-telegrambot/README.md

 ### Configuration properties *Users* and *ChatIds*
 The node contains the two optional properties: ***Users*** and ***ChatIds***.
 You may enter a list of names and/or chatIds that are authorized to use this bot.
 This is useful, if the bot should only accept incoming calls from dedicated persons resp. chat groups.
-The values in the property fields must be separated by a , e.g.:
+The values in the property fields must be separated by a comma e.g.:
 Hugo,Sepp,Egon
 Leave the fields blank if you do not want to use this feature to mask senders.